Table of contents

-Sometimes, an effective 'human firewall' is all you need to prevent or mitigate the cyberthreats enterprises face today.
-Deploy these seven elements of cybersecurity culture to help safeguard your organization against digital risks.
+Sometimes, an effective ‘human firewall’ is all you need to prevent or mitigate the cyberthreats enterprises face today.
+So by Deploying these seven elements of cybersecurity culture, safeguard your organization against digital risks.

 The 7 Elements of an Organization’s Cybersecurity Culture